sriramab/gamamanual/WikiOnly/OperatorsAK.md

   *  **`circle`** (`float` , `point`) --->  `geometry`

 #### Result:
-A circle geometry which radius is equal to the first operand, and the center has the location equal to the second operand./nA circle geometry which radius is equal to the operand.
+A circle geometry which radius is equal to the first operand, and the center has the location equal to the second operand.
+A circle geometry which radius is equal to the operand.

 #### Comment:
 the center of the circle is by default the location of the current agent in which has been called this operator.